 - Provisional Assessors are guides who have attended a PTGA Assessor Training course and have a number of additional developmental requirements to achieve over a period of time.
 Provisional Assessors are allowed to assess candidates within their licensed scope.

 - Assessment Advisors are specialist experts who may work with PTGA Assessors or candidates who have expertise in some part of the assessment process but are not polar guides or status Assessors.

 GUIDE REVALIDATION PROCESS

-Anyone who has achieved PTGuide or SPTGuide status is required to revalidate their award every 3rd year.
-Guides need to submit a POE of logged time and currency or attestation from any PTGA Guide or Assessor senior to them that they are current in their PTQs.
+Anyone who has achieved Polar Guide or Senior Polar Guide status is required to revalidate their award every 3rd year.
+Guides need to submit a POE of logged time and currency and attestation from any PTGA Guide or Assessor senior to them that they are current in their PQs.

-Assessor status and relevant PTQs are automatically revalidated if you have:
+Assessor status and relevant PQs are automatically revalidated if you have:

 - Been actively assessing in the last 12 months.

 - If the company you work for has an MOU under the Company and Workplace Model and therefore has a moderation process and PTGA Senior Assessor visits and observes.

 Any Assessor who has not assessed in the last three years is required to either observe another Assessor or attend an Assessors Training Course to ensure they are aware of, and using the latest models and administrative procedures.

 Any public domain programs we run will be advertised through this area.
 Currently we have no public domain courses offered.
 Stay tuned for a PTGA Assessors Accreditation program.